svaarala/duktape/doc/compiler.rst

 straightforward.

-Adding support for streaming would involve using a callback (perhaps a pure C callback or even an actual Duktape/C or Ecmascript callback) for providing a chunk of source code for Duktape to decode from.
+Adding support for streaming would involve using a callback (perhaps a pure C callback or even an actual Duktape/C or ECMAScript callback) for providing a chunk of source code for Duktape to decode from.
 Another callback would be needed to rewind to a specified position.
 Another approach is to provide a callback to provide at most N bytes starting from a specified offset, and let